 “To compel a man to furnish contributions of money for the propagation of opinions which he disbelieves and abhors, is sinful and tyrannical” is a quote usually attributed to Thomas Jefferson, which surfaced in the Virginia Statute for Religious Freedom.
 James Madison and George Wythe also championed the statute.
 Wythe was a signer of the Declaration of Independence.
 Madison later played a critical role in drafting the U.S. Constitution and our Bill of Rights.
 No doubt that concept was prevalent among our founders.

+That position has been one of my guiding principles, as both a classroom teacher in public schools here in Tennessee, and now as the CEO of Professional Educators of Tennessee.
 Our members continually reiterate to us they do not want their dues money going to political candidates or parties, nor do they want us in the endorsement business.
 We respect that position.
 We work with legislators regardless of their political affiliation, and that has helped us build bridges in addressing key education issues.